 How do I minimize aluminum exposure?

 The best thing you can do is avoid aluminum as much as possible.
-Keep in mind you won’t be able to avoid exposure all together because it’s everywhere but by taking it out from your kitchen and food preparation you’re minimizing a great deal of unnecessary aluminum exposure.
+Keep in mind you won’t be able to avoid exposure altogether because it’s everywhere but by taking it out from your kitchen and food preparation you’re minimizing a great deal of unnecessary aluminum exposure.

 Here are the three things you should do now:

-- Get rid of you aluminum foil.
+- Get rid of your aluminum foil.
 If you must use it, do not use it for cooking and don’t store tomatoes, citrus nor spices in it.

 - Replace aluminum pots and pans.
 Keep in mind a lot of aluminum pans are coated so the aluminum doesn’t leach into your food, at least not right away.
 With prolonged use this coating can come off and because we use them with high heat your chances of aluminum leaching into your food are greater.
-You’re better off not owing any aluminum pots and pants.
-These are the safest pots I’ve found – read this post to learn more about safer cookware.
+You’re better off not owning any aluminum pots and pans.
+These are the safest pots I’ve found – read this post to learn more about safer cookware

 - Don’t buy aluminum kitchen utensils.
 There are bamboo, wooden, stainless steel and glass alternatives.
 Most of them are really affordable and don’t expose you to this neurotoxin.